 - Brunei has one of the highest rates of obesity in Southeast Asia.
-An estimated 20% of schoolchildren are overweight.
+An estimated 51% of schoolchildren are overweight or obese.

 - The literacy rate in Brunei is estimated at 97.2% of the population.

-- Brunei passed a law in 2014 making homosexuality punishable by stoning to death.
-In 2019, it was announced that these laws would begin to be enforced.
+- Brunei passed a law in 2014 making homosexuality a crime punishable by ten years in prison.
+In 2019, it was announced that the penalty would be death by stoning.

 - Caning is still a method of punishment for crimes in Brunei.

 - Brunei is just a little smaller than the U.S. state of Delaware.

 - The sale and public consumption of alcohol is illegal in Brunei, although non-Muslims are allowed to bring up to two liters into the country.

 - Eight days after the attack on Pearl Harbor, the Japanese attacked and occupied Brunei to secure a source of oil.

-- Brunei has one of the highest car-ownership rates (roughly one car per every two people) in the world.
+- Brunei has one of the highest car-ownership rates (roughly one car per every 1.5 people in 2017) in the world.

 - Although the Federation of Malaysia—which includes Brunei's neighbors of Sarawak and Sabah—was formed in 1963, Brunei did not gain their independence from Great Britain until 1984.

 - The Sultan of Brunei holds an honorary commission in the United Kingdom's Royal Air Force and Royal Navy.